PoisotLab/ms_metaweb_perspectives/README.md

 Innovation, and Employment.
 BM is funded by the NSERC Alexander Graham Bell Canada Graduate Scholarship and the FRQNT master’s scholarship.
 LP acknowledges funding from NSERC Discovery Grant (NSERC RGPIN-2019-05771).
-TP acknowledges financial support from NSERC through the Discovery Grants and Discovery Accelerator Supplement programs.
+TP acknowledges financial support from the Fondation Courtois, and NSERC through the Discovery Grants and Discovery Accelerator Supplement programs.
 MJF is supported by an NSERC PDF and an RBC Post-Doctoral Fellowship.

 **Conflict of interest:** The authors have no conflict interests to disclose